-Big pharma companies are usually the ones in the spotlight when it comes to cyber threats.
-In 2017, the US company Merck Sharp & Dohme (MSD) became the collateral victim of a Russian ransomware attack, which locks up your data until you pay the perpetrator to decrypt it.
-MSD lost at least €850M and is still battling with insurers to recoup the damages.
+According to a report published in May this year, 10% of the biggest pharmaceutical companies worldwide are at high risk of cyberattacks.
+One of the biggest examples happened in 2017, when the US company Merck Sharp & Dohme (MSD) became the collateral victim of a Russian ransomware attack, which locked up the company’s data in the alleged hopes of receiving a ransom payment.
+MSD lost at least €850M in damages and is still battling with insurers to recoup the damages.

 “More importantly, it actually led to a shortage of the HPV vaccine Gardasil in the US and we had to go through the strategic national stockpile,” said Charles Fracchia, CEO of the US life sciences and cybersecurity firm BioBright.
 “So we see that the impact of digital technology on real-world biotech and pharma workflows is very real, very tangible.”

 As Sewell’s example demonstrates, big pharma companies aren’t the only ones that should be concerned about cybersecurity.
 There’s a worrying lack of data about how often small companies are in the firing line.

 “There are no formal reporting structures or requirements, so we simply don’t know how often biotech startups and other entities are attacked, let alone whether they are more vulnerable or more attractive from an espionage standpoint,” explained Kathryn Millett, Research Provider at the UK non-governmental organization Biosecure.

 What is clear is that cyberattacks on life sciences and healthcare organizations are intensifying amid the global Covid-19 pandemic.
 For example, ransomware attack attempts in the healthcare sector rose by a staggering 123% last year, according to a report by the research firm SonicWall.